fg-research/website/blog/general/posts/equity-trend-prediction-automl.rst

         style="width:100%"
     />

-We can finally calculate the classification metrics and the confusion matrix of the test set predictions.
+We can finally calculate the classification metrics of the test set predictions.

 .. code:: python